ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Listener-Cpp.rst

 Background
 ----------

-In the previous tutorials we created a tf2 broadcaster to publish the pose of a turtle to tf2.
+In previous tutorials we created a tf2 broadcaster to publish the pose of a turtle to tf2.

 In this tutorial we'll create a tf2 listener to start using tf2.

 Prerequisites